Something in all of us yearns for the sea.

 Deep in what is now Iraq, they had to head north through challenging terrain to the coast of the Black Sea, before veering left and back to Greece, a journey of some 1,000 miles.
 Xenophon was one of their new leaders.
 Harassed by the pursuing Persians, often desperate for food, beset by bitter winter weather, they were forced repeatedly to do battle with hostile peoples of alien customs and mysterious languages, many of whom we know only through Xenophon’s account.
 It was a phantasmagorical journey worthy of Homeric myth, only every step was true.
 One senses the frail forces of civilisation (albeit in the form of mercenaries whose motives had been less than noble), beset on every side by barbarianism, by peoples set only for extinction.
 In some strange sense, our survival owes itself to theirs.

 At what is believed to be Trabzon (now part of Turkey) they reach the Black Sea.
-The passage was once the favourite of every Classics teacher, thrilling generations of schoolchildren to whom Ancient Greek history formed the backbone of political, cultural and military understanding.
+The passage was once the favourite of every Classics teacher, thrilling generations of schoolchildren for whom Ancient Greek history formed the backbone of political, cultural and military understanding.
 Here is the passage, in H.G.
 Dakyns’s translation:

 No sooner had the men in front ascended it and caught sight of the sea than a great cry arose, and Xenophon, in the rearguard, catching the sound of it, conjectured that another set of enemies must surely be attacking in front; for they were followed by the inhabitants of the country, which was all aflame … But as the shout became louder and nearer, and those who from time to time came up, began racing at the top of their speed towards the shouters, and the shouting continually recommenced with yet greater volume as the numbers increased, Xenophon settled in his mind that something extraordinary must have happened, so he mounted his horse, and taking with him Lycius and the cavalry, he galloped to the rescue.
 Presently they could hear the soldiers shouting and passing on the joyful word, “The sea! the sea!”